You are here: Urology Textbook > Surgery (procedures) > Laparoscopy (1/3)

 History of Laparoscopy

 After the invention of the cystoscope by Nitsche in 1879, Kelling used this cystoscope in 1901 for the first diagnostic laparoscopy in animals.
 Jacobaeus performed in 1910 the first diagnostic laparoscopy in humans.
-The diagnostic laparoscopy remained until the mid-20th century in the hands of specialist of internal medicine, who further developed the method.
+The diagnostic laparoscopy remained until the mid-20th century in the hands of specialists of internal medicine, who further improved the technique.
 Important steps of progress were the invention of the Veress needle , CO2-insufflation, trocars, powerful light sources and improved optics.

 Laparoscopy: liver cirrhosis and splenomegaly.